UAT Testing

 What is UAT

 The last stage of the software testing process is known as UAT.
-This UAT process plays an important and crucial role as it validates whether all the business requirements have been fulfilled or not before releasing the actual product.
+This user acceptance testing process plays an important and crucial role as it validates whether all the business requirements have been fulfilled or not before releasing the actual product.

 Further, UAT can also be defined as the user methodology where the developed software is tested by the business user to validate if the software is working according to the specifications defined.
 This type of testing is also known as beta testing, application testing or more commonly end-user testing.